kipe/enocean/README.md

 learn button on magnetic contact or temperature switch or pressing the rocker switch.

-You should be displayed with a log of the presses, as well as parsed values (assuming the sensors are the ones provided in the [EnOcean Sensor Kit](http://uk.farnell.com/raspberypi-enocean-sensor-kit)).
+You should be displayed with a log of the presses, as well as parsed values (assuming the sensors are the ones provided in the [EnOcean Starter Kit](https://www.enocean.com/en/enocean_modules/esk-300)).

 The example script can be stopped by pressing `CTRL+C`